 Though magenta is considered the basic red in printing color systems, we follow the common western color perception.
 Magenta colored Gladiolus can be found in the Purple Gladiolus index.

 Gladiolus pulcherrimus (G.J.Lewis) Goldblatt & J.C.Manning has very striking orange to salmon flowers that are similar to Gladiolus alatus but is distinguished by broad sword shaped leaves that lack prominent veins.
-It grow in the northwest Cape on sandstone slopes.
-This one, grown by Gordon Summerfield in South Africa, was blooming September 2003.
-Photos by Bob Rutemoeller, Alan Horstmann, and Rod Saunders.
+It grows in the northwest Cape on sandstone slopes.
+Height range: 20-60 cm high.
+The first photo from Bob Rutemoeller is of a plant grown by Gordon Summerfield in South Africa, which was blooming September 2003.
+The next two photos by Alan Horstmann, and Rod Saunders.

 Gladiolus quadrangularis (Burm.f.)
 Ker Gawl. (syn.
 Homoglossum quadrangulare) is found on rocky sandstone slopes in the Northwest Cape.
 It has 4 to 10 red to orange flowers and blooms late winter into spring.
+Height range: 50-90 cm tall.
 Photos 1-3 were taken by Mary Sue Ittner showing plants that bloomed in Northern California March 2004 and 2007.

 The photos below were taken by Nhu Nguyen.
 The seeds are on a 1 cm grid.